artstorm/paypal-donations/readme.txt

 `[paypal-donation]`

-Which is the simples option, and uses all default and optional settings.
+Which is the simplest option, and uses all default and optional settings.
 If you want to make a specific button for a specific purpose you can add these options:

 `[paypal-donation purpose="Spline Importer" reference="3D Plugins"]`